Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Results

 Fig.~\ref{fig:sf_dy} presents the square root of the second-order structure function computed for separations along the $x$-axis at each $(y, z)$ location and subsequently averaged over all $y$ and $z$ within the reconnection region.
 For the velocity fluctuations, in the absence of a guide field, $\sqrt{\langle{\rm SF}_v(\Delta x)\rangle_{y,z}}$ follows an approximate power law between 2 and 30$d_e$, with a mean slope of $\sim$ 0.415, similar to the scaling measured for separations along the $z$–direction (see Fig.~\ref{fig:sf_xmid}).
 The slope increases at separations larger than $\sim300d_e$, which could be an effect of the net outflow.
 When a strong guide field $B_g=B_0$ is included, the mean slope at scales below 30$d_e$ becomes very close to 1/3, while the amplitude of the structure function increases slightly compared to the case without a guide field at small scales.
 At larger scale separations ($\gtrsim$~30$d_e$), the velocity structure function flattens in all cases, more prominently so as the guide field increases.

 For the magnetic fluctuations, $\sqrt{\langle{\rm SF}_B(\Delta x)\rangle_{y,z}}$ is again systematically steeper than the square root of the velocity structure function.
 The mean slopes are $\sim$ 0.665 without a guide field, and $\sim$0.715 and 0.658 for $B_g=0.3B_0$ and $B_g=B_0$, respectively.
 In the case of vanishing guide field, the slope is also larger than that of $\sqrt{\langle{\rm SF}_B(\Delta z)\rangle_{(x,y_{\rm mid})}}$.
 This enhanced steepness along the outflow direction may reflect the influence of reconnection outflows, which tend to generate strong magnetic gradients at large scales.
 A finite guide field increases the variability of the slopes in the outflow direction, widening their overall distribution.
+We caution that the fitted scaling exponents are extracted over a relatively limited range of scales, set by the competing requirements of resolving the plasma skin depth and capturing system-scale dynamics.
+Future simulations with larger scale separation between the system size and $d_e$ will be important to assess whether the reported scalings represent a well-developed inertial range.